Skip to main content

 Another option is to bring the filled-out paper application and all documents to a Service Canada office.
 Go here to find the closest office to your home.
 An upside to submitting your GIS forms in person is that a Service Canada employee can certify your documents free of charge.

-Those age 65 and older who are already receiving the OAS pension should apply as soon as possible for the GIS.
+Those aged 65 and older who are already receiving the OAS pension but were not automatically enrolled for GIS should apply as soon as possible if they believe they qualify.
 This will prevent them from losing any payments.
 Eligible pensioners can receive up to a maximum of 11 months of retroactive payments from the date of application.

 After you’ve filled out and submitted all required documents, Service Canada will review your application.
 You will be notified if your application is approved or not, or if you need to provide more information or documents.

-What to expect after your GIS application gets approved
+What to expect if your GIS application gets approved

 You should expect to receive your GIS payments with your OAS pension payments each month.
 Your GIS payment will start the latest of: